Mafarasya/Mini-project-batch-processing/README.md

 # ETL Batch Processing - FTDE - Mini Project 1

-ETL Batch Processing ini adalah sebuah proyek Python sederhana yang digunakan untuk mengekstrak, mentransformasi, dan memuat data ke data warehouse (DWH).
-Proyek ini mengautomasi proses ETL dalam bentuk batch, mendukung koneksi ke database PostgreSQL, dan memanfaatkan berbagai library seperti Pandas, SQLAlchemy, dan psycopg2 untuk memproses data dalam batch.
+This project demonstrates a simple implementation of ETL Batch Processing using Python.
+It is implements the Extract, Transform, Load (ETL) process to automate data workflows and load transformed data into a Data Warehouse (DWH).
+The project automates the ETL process in batches, supports PostgreSQL databases, and leverages powerful Python libraries like Pandas, SQLAlchemy, and psycopg2 to handle data processing efficiently.

-## 🚀 Fitur
+## 🚀 Key Features
-- **Koneksi Database**: Mendukung koneksi ke database sumber dan DWH.
-- **Ekstraksi Data**: Membaca data menggunakan query SQL.
-- **Transformasi Data**: Menggunakan Pandas untuk manipulasi dan analisis data (dapat dikembangkan lebih lanjut).
-- **Ingestion ke DWH**: Memuat data hasil transformasi ke DWH.
+- **Database Connectivity**: Supports secure connections to both source databases and the DWH.
+- **Data Extraction**: Data is extracted from the source database using custom SQL queries provided in the query/query.sql file.
+- **Data Transformation**: Data is manipulated and transformed using Pandas, allowing for efficient cleaning and preparation of data before ingestion into the DWH (Flexible design to support additional transformation steps as required).
+- **Data Ingestion**: Transformed data is ingested into the DWH using SQLAlchemy for seamless integration with PostgreSQL.

-## 🛠️ Teknologi
+## 🛠️ Technologies Used
 - Python 3.12
 - Pandas
 - SQLAlchemy
 - SQLParse

-## 📂 Struktur Proyek
+## 📂 Project Structure
 - query/
-    - query.sql  ->  Query SQL untuk membaca data dari sumber
+    - query.sql  ->  SQL queries for extracting data from the source database
-    - dwh_design.sql   ->  Query untuk mendesain skema DWH
+    - dwh_design.sql   ->  SQL script for defining the schema and tables in the Data Warehouse
-- main.py   ->  Script utama ETL
+- main.py   ->  The main Python script for running the ETL process
-- connection.py   ->  Modul untuk koneksi ke database
+- connection.py   ->  Module for managing secure database connections
-- requirements.txt   ->  Dependencies yang diperlukan untuk menjalankan proyek
+- requirements.txt   ->  List of Python dependencies required for the project

-## 🚀 Fitur
-- **Koneksi Database**: Mendukung koneksi ke database sumber dan DWH.
-- **Ekstraksi Data**: Membaca data menggunakan query SQL.
-- **Transformasi Data**: Menggunakan Pandas untuk manipulasi dan analisis data (dapat dikembangkan lebih lanjut).
-- **Ingestion ke DWH**: Memuat data hasil transformasi ke DWH.

-## 🛠️ Teknologi
-- Python
-- Pandas
-- SQLAlchemy
-- SQLParse

 ### Jalankan script berikut untuk menginstall dependencies